adcimon/cheatsheets/webrtc/webrtc.md

 ### Mesh

 In a mesh topology each peer is directly connected to every other peer.
-Each peer sends their streams to every single peer and download the streams from every peer.
+Each peer sends their streams to every single peer and downloads the streams from every peer.

 <p align="center"><img align="center" width="50%" height="50%" src="mesh_topology.png"></p>